Yves St-Denis

-Yves St-Denis is a Canadian politician in Quebec, who was elected to the National Assembly of Quebec in the 2014 election.
+Yves St-Denis (1 December 1963 – 19 January 2024) was a Canadian politician in Quebec, who was elected to the National Assembly of Quebec in the 2014 election.
 He represented the electoral district of Argenteuil as a member of the Quebec Liberal Party.

 Biography

-From 1986 to 2007, Yves St-Denis has been the owner of a telecommunications firm, in Terrebonne.
-Since 2007, he also possesses an amusement center as well as a storage company.
+From 1986 to 2007, St-Denis was the owner of a telecommunications firm, in Terrebonne.
+From 2007, he also possessed an amusement center as well as a storage company.
 Amid other interests, in 1998, he was elected school commissioner, for the Commission scolaire des Affluents.
 In 2007, he was elected President of this same school board until his election as MNA for Argenteuil in 2014.

+St-Denis died on 19 January 2024, at the age of 60.

 Provincial political career

-On May 13, 2013, Yves St-Denis was elected councillor for the Argenteuil Liberal Association's executive committee.
+On 13 May 2013, St-Denis was elected councillor for the Argenteuil Liberal Association's executive committee.
 Provincial riding associations represent the Provincial Liberal Party and participate in the general decision-making by sending delegates to varied conventions and congresses.